Isabelle (Animal Crossing): Critical reception

-When Animal Crossing: New Horizons was delayed and ultimately released on the same day as Doom Eternal, fans of both games began creating and sharing artwork depicting Isabelle and Doomguy together as friends, which eventually trended on social media in 2020.
-Commentators responded positively towards the fan-made pairing, including acknowledgments from Aya Kyogoku, director of New Horizons, as well as Doom franchise creator Bethesda.
+When Animal Crossing: New Horizons was delayed and ultimately released on the same day as Doom Eternal, fans of both games began creating and sharing fan art depicting Isabelle and Doomguy together as friends, which eventually trended on social media in 2020.
+Commentators responded positively towards the fan-made pairing, including acknowledgments from Aya Kyogoku, director of New Horizons, as well as Doom franchise owners Bethesda.
 The Isabelle and Doomguy friendship pairing has also been subject to other forms of fan labor, including fan videos and cosplay, also including Metroid character Samus Aran.
+In October 2021, after the addition of Doomguy as a Mii Fighter costume in Super Smash Bros.
+Ultimate, together with Isabelle on the roster, the final update of the game was dubbed "friendship" and "love story" by video game publications.